 \section{Introduction}

 Bayesian inference is one of the central pillars of statistics.
-In Bayesian analysis, we first endow the parameter space with a prior distribution, which represents a form of prior belief and knowledge; the posterior distribution obtained by Bayes' rule combines this prior information with observations.
-Fundamental questions that arise in Bayesian inference include consistency of the posterior distribution as the sample size goes to infinity, and from a more refined point of view, the contraction rate of the posterior distribution.
+In Bayesian analysis, we first endow the parameter space with a prior distribution chosen by modeling considerations, and then apply Bayes' rule, combining the prior with the likelihood, so as to form the posterior distribution.
+From a statistical perspective, this posterior is of fundamental interest, and there are various questions associated with its behavior, including its consistency as the sample size goes to infinity, and from a more refined point of view, its contraction rate in various metrics.

-The earliest work on posterior consistency dates back to the seminal work by Doob~\cite{Doob-49}, who demonstrated that, for any given prior, the posterior distribution is consistent for all parameters apart from a set of zero measure.
-Subsequent work by Freedman~\cite{Freedman-63_first, Freedman-65_second} provided examples showing that this null set can be problematic for Bayesian consistency in nonparametric problems.
+The earliest work on posterior consistency dates back to the seminal work of Doob~\cite{Doob-49}, who demonstrated that the posterior distribution is consistent for all parameters apart from a set of zero measure.
+Subsequent work by Freedman~\cite{Freedman-63_first, Freedman-65_second} provided examples showing that this null set can be problematic for Bayesian consistency in non-parametric settings.
 In order to address this issue, Schwartz~\cite{Schwartz-65} proposed a general framework for establishing posterior consistency for both semiparametric and nonparametric models.
-Since then, a number of researchers have isolated conditions that are useful for studying posterior disributions~\cite{Barron-Shervish-Wasserman-99, Walker-2003, Walker-2004}.
+Since then, a number of researchers have isolated conditions that are useful for studying posterior distributions~\cite{Barron-Shervish-Wasserman-99, Walker-2003, Walker-2004}.